 St. Nicholas Day Activities

 1. Let your children put their shoes by the fireplace or door on the evening of December 5th.

 Shoes are the traditional choice, but you can use your stockings, too.
 Leave some carrots in the shoes for St. Nick’s horse (or reindeer, as the story goes now), and in the morning, your kids will wake up to shoes full of small toys and goodies.
 Golden coin candies are a traditional choice, but any small trinkets and candies will do.

 St. Nicholas became the bishop of Myra at a young age and was well-loved by those under his charge.
 You can talk about his time as bishop after you make this fabulous bishop’s miter from KinderCraze.

 It just wouldn’t be Christmas without making a batch of cookies in honor of St. Nicholas.
 No time for baking?
 No problem!
 These nutter butter Saint Nick cookies are easy peasy, and you don’t even have to turn on your oven.

-4. Watch this quick video to learn more about how the tradition of celebrating St. Nick came to America.
+4. Watch this quick video to learn more about how “Santa Claus” (aka Saint Nick) came to be a symbol of Christmas.

-5. Do an easy St. Nick toilet paper roll craft with the kids.
+5. Do an easy St. Nick craft with the kids.